 TRAILER TIRE PRESSURE MONITORING SYSTEM When you install the sensors, this available feature checks trailer tires for proper inflation and temperature?
-Available on Silverado.
+Available on Silverado 1500.

-IN-VEHICLE ADVANCED TRAILERING SYSTEM With this system you can create profiles for a number of trailers and also keep track of various trailer metrics.
+IN-VEHICLE ADVANCED TRAILERING SYSTEM With a phone companion app you can create profiles for a number of trailers and also keep track of various trailer metrics.
 It also allows you to set maintenance reminders and conduct a trailer light test.
+Available on Silverado 1500.